 Hong Kong to distribute about 200,000 RAT kits following sewage COVID-19 detection

-The test kits will be distributed to residents, cleaning workers and property management staff working in estates in Central and Western, Tuen Mun and Tai Po with positive sewage testing results showing relatively high viral loads, in order to help identify infected persons.
+The test kits will be distributed to residents, cleaning workers and property management staff working in the areas with positive sewage testing results showing relatively high viral loads, in order to help identify infected persons.

 The HKSAR government also urged RAT kit users to report any positive results for COVID-19 via the government's online platform.